fnokeke/keystroke-stress/README.md

     `<true/>`

+### Data Analysis
+For data analysis, you can go to the folder 'analysis', there are scripts and associated readme files regarding how to run the data analysis.

 ### TO-DO
     - update time-format so that files follow a chronological order
     - change hardcoded dataset directory in applescript